 The Boy and the Dog by Seishu Hase, translated by Alison Watts (Scribner)

 There have been a number of confirmed cases of animals saving their owners or becoming so loyal that they wait for them even if their owners have died.
-The most famous being the story of Hachiko, an Akita dog that waited for its owner, Hidesaburo Ueno, at Shibuya station for over nine years after Ueno’s death.
+The most famous is the story of Hachiko, an Akita dog that waited for its owner, Hidesaburo Ueno, at Shibuya station for over nine years after Ueno’s death.

 Although Seishu Hase is known in Japan for mostly writing Yakuza crime novels, in his book The Boy and the Dog, he has written a story about a dog named Tamon that makes a five-year journey across Japan to find his beloved owner.

 The book was originally published in the Japanese language as 少年と犬 (Shonen to Inu) in 2020 by Bungeishunju Limited.
 It won the Naoki Award in 2020.
-This edition, translated by Alsion Watts, was published in English in 2023 by Scribner.
+This edition, translated by Alison Watts, was published in English in 2023 by Scribner.

-The dog looks like a German shepherd mix and since there seemed to be no owner, Kazumasa decides to take him home.
-He notices the dog’s collar with only the dog’s name on it - Tamon, named after Tamoten, a guardian deity.
+The dog looks like a German shepherd mix and since there seems to be no owner, Kazumasa decides to take him home.
+He notices the dog’s collar with only the dog’s name on it - Tamon, named after Tamonten, a guardian deity.
 Kazumasa lives with his sister and their mother who suffers from dementia.
 She sometimes forgets the name of their children.
 When Kazumasa visits his mother with Tamon, she immediately calls the dog Kaito.

 Will Tamon and Hikaru ever be reunited?
 Can an animal and human be soulmates?
 Seishu Hase makes you think so.
 The story will make you believe in miracles. ~Ernie Hoyt